thechrisoshow/Make-your-old-projects-fun-again-/one/01_slide.md

     Then task: "Existing task" should exist with
         role_price_in_cents: 10000

-!SLIDE
+!SLIDE bullets incremental
-# Allows us to concentrate on what we're trying to do, not how we're trying to achieve it
+* Allows us to concentrate on what we're trying to do, not how we're trying to achieve it
-# Pickle handled setup and state assertions
+* Pickle handled setup and state assertions
-# Everything else was done through the UI like a real user
+* Everything else was done through the UI like a real user

 !SLIDE
 # Timecop and Chronic